ami-GS/Timelapse_RPi/README.md

 * picamera
 * numpy

+### TODO
+* Change client interface when RPi is using camera module or not.
+* Make it possible to record video from RPi camera module

 # warning
 You cannot record when you use Raspberry pi camera module (there are bugs yet sorry) However, USB camera is available.